punith300i/nlp-vlm-project/README.md

 * `eval_script(VQAv2).ipynb` evaluates the model on VQAv2 Val dataset.
 Using open-flamingo framework with various
 * `PubMedQA_dataset_script.ipynb` is used for fine-tuning the model on PubMedQA dataset
+* `run_open-flamingo.ipynb` creates an interface to query the open-flamingo model and generate results